ashwch/instamojo-prestashop-1/README.md

 That's it, you are done with the installation with Prestashop !

+This plugin is live at http://daflabs.com , in case you want to check out how (smoothly) it works

 If you have a question, write to dev@instamojo.com (not me ;) )

 If you want to pay me for this though, you can write to me at me@ankitdaf.com , and I'll send across an Instamojo link ;)

 License
 --------